 Wee Georgie Wood Steam Railway

 Wee Georgie Wood Steam Railway operates a 1924 0-4-0 well tank steam locomotive Wee Georgie Wood along 1.6 km of 610 mm gauge railway at Tullah in the west coast region of Tasmania.
 The railway also has two other steam locomotives, one of which is partly restored, a diesel-mechanical locomotive, and two heritage passenger carriages.
-Trains operate on the first Sunday and the last Saturday and Sunday of each month from October to May.
+Trains operate on selected Saturdays and Sundays of each month from October to April.
 Tullah is approximately 310 km north-west of Hobart.

 West Coast Heritage Centre

 West Coast Heritage Centre has a range of displays regarding the history of Tasmania’s west coast.
 Railway exhibits include a former Tasmanian Government Railways 2-6-0 C Class steam locomotive and locomotives from private railways in the west coast region.
-The centre is open daily except Good Friday and Christmas Day.
+The centre is open daily except Good Friday, Christmas Day and Boxing Day.
 Zeehan is approximately 300 km north-west of Hobart.

 West Coast Wilderness Railway